You want smart political talk without the meltdowns?

 The Washington Post had to retract that claim.

-And on top of it, if the president really had the evidence that in fact Vladimir Putin and the Russians did this and handed it off to Julian Assange, then the question is, well, why wouldn't they hand over that information, hand over that evidence to Congress?
+And on top of it, if the president really had the evidence that, in fact, Vladimir Putin and the Russians did this and handed it off to Julian Assange, then the question is, well, why wouldn't they hand over that information, hand over that evidence to Congress?

-What just the opposite is happening.
+Well, just the opposite is happening.

 The president and his administration are still stonewalling congressional demands for whatever evidence they have that would show that this claim is actually true.